datacarpentry/OpenRefine-ecology-lesson/01-working-with-openrefine.md

 *Exploring data by applying multiple filters*

-OpenRefine supports faceted browsing as a mechanism for
+Open Refine supports faceted browsing as a mechanism for

 * seeing a big picture of your data, and
 * filtering down to just the subset of rows that you want to change in bulk.